sfpc-amd/vera-molnar/README.md

 Need to combine attributes of selected individuals for new population.
 Essentially a random mixing?
 This is a little tricky because we need to maintain the same unique set of numbers.
 One approach would be to switch certain indexes between individuals:

+**Duh, they should be _mating_ not transforming each other.
+Final result should be a single offspring**

 ```javascript
 // our two love birds
 var individual1 = [1, 2, 12, 3, 13, 4, 7, 14, 8, 9, 10, 6, 15, 11, 0, 5];